If Putin doesn't come and just plays games, it's the final sign that he doesn't want to end the war, he says to journalists in Kyiv.

 Doubts about Putin

-Zelenskyj says that everything should be done for a meeting with Putin to take place, but he emphasizes that he doubts that the Russian will actually travel to Turkey.
+Zelenskyj says that everything will be done for a meeting with Putin to take place, but he emphasizes that he doubts that the Russian will actually travel to Turkey.

-I don't believe Putin wants the war to end, that he doesn't want a ceasefire, doesn't want any talks, he says to journalists in Kyiv.
+I don't believe that Putin wants the war to end, that he doesn't want a ceasefire, doesn't want any negotiations, he says to journalists in Kyiv.

 The previous plans for direct talks between Ukraine and Russia involve a meeting in Istanbul on Thursday - something that was first proposed by Putin over the weekend.
 If Putin chooses to go to Istanbul, Zelenskyj promises that both he and Erdogan will go there from the Turkish capital.

-If US President Donald Trump shows up, which he has said he is, it would be a carrot for Putin, according to Zelenskyj.
+If US President Donald Trump shows up, which he has said he is interested in, it means a carrot for Putin, according to Zelenskyj.

 We have invited President Trump to join us.
 I don't know how the US President will do, but if he confirms his participation, I believe it would give Putin additional drive to come.